Gentlestan/meet-landing-page/README.md

-Certainly!
-Here's a sample README.md for your project:

 Meet Landing Page
 This project is a responsive landing page for a fictional group chat application called "Meet".
 The landing page includes various sections such as a hero image, feature descriptions, and call-to-action buttons.